Here are the key features and highlights of the Adobe Experience Manager 6.5 Assets release.

 Adobe Experience Manager offers various ways to integrate with Adobe Creative Cloud and share assets for use in workflows where the creative and marketing or business teams collaborate closely.
 Experience Manager 6.5 continues to improve on the integration and streamlines it further to expose more opportunities and streamline the existing methods.

-Read on to know the specific capabilities and integrations of Experience Manager 6.5 that you can leverage to best support your content velocity use cases.
+Read on to know the specific capabilities and integrations of Experience Manager 6.5 that you can use to best support your content velocity use cases.

 Adobe Asset Link strengthens collaboration between creatives and marketers in the content creation process.
 Creatives can access content stored in Experience Manager Assets, without leaving the apps that they are most familiar with.
 Creatives can seamlessly browse, search, check out, and check in assets using the in-app panel in Adobe Photoshop, Adobe Illustrator, and Adobe InDesign apps.